 Downton Abbey fans will have something to enjoy in this TV adaptation from Hallmark.
 They’ll immediately recognize Misselthwaite Manor as the Downton location, Highclere Castle, with scenes shot both inside and out that will seem awfully familiar.
 This version is told in hindsight, as adult Mary Lennox (Irina Brook) returns to the grounds of the manor, looking for the key to the titular garden behind a loose brick.

-We flash back to India, where we actually meet the ailing parents of young Mary (Gennie James, actually from Texas and her accent prevalent throughout), just before they expire, horribly.
-Mary’s just as whiny, but seems more curious about her new home this time out.
+We flash back to India, where we actually meet the ailing parents of young Mary (Gennie James, actually from Texas and her American accent prevalent throughout) just before they expire, horribly.
+Mary’s just as whiny but seems more curious about her new home this time out.
 Mrs Medlock (Billie Whitelaw) is a lot more patient and pleasant.

 The presence of veterans like Whitelaw, Michael Hordern, Derek Jacobi, Julian Glover, and a young Colin Firth bring a lot of class to this version, but you’ll have to suffer through all the unfortunate glaze, terrible dialogue, and low-budget clunk of any 1980s Hallmark TV production, including stock footage of robins and a truly awful flute-and-strings score.
-We do, however, see the children getting their hands dirty bringing the secret garden back to life.
+We do, however, see the children doing actual work bringing the secret garden back to life.

-When we come around to the framing device in the “present”, it’s clearly wartime and does allow for both a character’s tragic outcome and a marriage proposal between two others.
+When we come around to the framing device in the “present”, it’s clearly wartime.
+It allows for both a character’s tragic outcome and a marriage proposal between two others.

 A sequel set at Misselthwaite Manor after the Second World War is available on Amazon Prime, entitled Back To The Secret Garden (2000).
 It stars Joan Plowright as an older Martha, who’s been entrusted with the manor — now an orphanage — by the grown Mary (Cherie Lunghi).
 Mary recruits a garden-loving American orphan (Camilla Belle) to come to England.
 Check it out if you must, but it’s inessential.
 The garden looks like a TV set rather than a child’s fantasy eden.